adnankanaan/KotlinFFmpegEditor/README.md

 A simple and clean Android library to edit videos using FFmpeg.

 ## Features
-- Trim videos
+- Free draw on videos
+- imoji overlay
 - Add text overlay
-- Face swap
+- Face swap detection
 - Easy to integrate

 ## 📦 Installation